Code-Institute-Submissions/ms2-letsfly/README.md

 #### Colour Scheme

--   I used the below colour chart from [Scheme Color](https://www.schemecolor.com/yellow-navy-blue-color-scheme.php) as I found it to be quite a striking and familiar colour chart (Ryanair?) to work with.
+-   Initially, I used the below colour chart to work from [Scheme Color](https://www.schemecolor.com/yellow-navy-blue-color-scheme.php) as I found it to be quite a striking and familiar colour chart (bold and very Ryanair) to work with.
 -   For the game page, instead of using the background image, I decided to go with a radial-gradient of the two blue colours, rgb(79, 134, 224) and rgb(2, 42, 95).
+-   I added in some extra colours, soft/warm earthy colours such as #e4dba6 and #d8a05c for the CTA buttons and are both different from each other to draw the attention of the user.

 ![image](https://res.cloudinary.com/elerel/image/upload/v1611741228/Colour_scheme_rlwmwu.png)